-Other information comprises the management report included in the annual report of the Group.
+Other information comprises the management report included in the annual report of the Group for the financial year ended on 31 December 2023.
 Management is responsible for the preparation of the management report and for the preparation of the annual report.
 Our opinion on the consolidated financial statements does not cover the management report or the annual report.

 In connection with our audit of the consolidated financial statements, our responsibility is to read the management report and the annual report and, in doing so, consider whether the management report and the annual report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If based on our work performed we conclude that the management report and the annual report is materially misstated we are required to report this fact and the nature of the misstatement.
+If based on our work performed we conclude that the management report and the annual report is materially misstated, we are required to report this fact, and the nature of the misstatement.

-In our opinion, the 2022 management report and the annual report of the Group is consistent with the 2022 consolidated financial statements in all material respects.
+In our opinion, regarding the financial year ended on 31 December 2023, the management report and the annual report of the Group is consistent, in all material respects, with the consolidated financial statements for the financial year ended on 31 December 2023.